react-bootcamp/react-101/readme.md

 Then go to [http://localhost:3000](http://localhost:3000) to explore the documentation of the different routes available.

+### Common React Patterns

+We provide a list of commen React pattern to help you during your journey through React [here](./instructions/patterns.md)

 ### Steps

 * [Step 0 : create the app](./instructions/0-create-the-app.md)